crazykidboi/imm371-liam/content/assignments/immersive-experience-pitch.md

 ---
-title: Immersive Experience Pitch + Presentation
+title: Museum Experience Pitch + Presentation
-order: 5
+order: 4
 ---

 Create a sketch, and rough design document for an immersive or interactive experience.

 ## Requirements
 - This experience is for the Museum you visited.